juho-creator/Graphing-Pikachu/README.md

 **Step 6:** To make Pikachu interactive, slider variables were incorporated into each partial equation, enabling control over Pikachu's horizontal and vertical alignment. <br />
 ![Step 6](https://github.com/juho-creator/Graphing-Pikachu/assets/72856990/f740967f-7dd2-4423-91c6-f995e49a12b5)

-This comprehensive process led to the creation of the Pikachu image, meticulously constructed through a combination of equations and careful adjustments.
+This comprehensive process led to the creation of interactive Pikachu , meticulously constructed through a combination of equations and careful adjustments.

 <br />
 <br />